Best Bank Accounts for Charities: Barclays Dual Sign-Off

 Excellent app UX with pots for budgeting and tax.

-Best for: Small businesses wanting clean mobile banking with smart budgeting
+Best for: Clean mobile banking with smart budgeting

-Watch out: Free plan is very basic; most useful features require Pro (£5/month)
+Watch out: Free plan is very basic; most useful features require Pro (£5/month).
+Incoming foreign currency payments incur a 1% conversion fee (capped at £1,000 per transaction) on all plans.

-Not ideal if: Businesses needing overdraft or branch access
+Not ideal if: Businesses needing branch access or complex lending products.

 Barclays logo